bahadirdonmez/arch-linux/INSTALLATION.md

 # Comprehensive Guide for Installing Arch Linux

-This guide provides a step-by-step process for installing Arch Linux on your computer.
-Our goal is to cover the essential steps to install the operating system, reach the user interface as quickly as possible, and set up your system.
+This guide delivers a concise, step-by-step procedure for installing Arch Linux.
+It covers crucial tasks from setting up the live environment, partitioning disks, installing the base system, and reaching the user interface promptly, along with additional useful tool setup.
-We will discuss the basic steps needed to install the operating system from a live environment, partition the disks, install the base system, and other useful tools.

 ## Boot the Live Environment

 Insert the USB flash drive containing the Arch Linux installation medium and follow the steps below:

-1. Reboot or turn on your computer and access the firmware (BIOS) settings by pressing the <kbd>DEL</kbd> key during the power-on self-test (POST) phase.
+1. Restart or power on your computer.
+During the power-on self-test (POST) phase, access the firmware (BIOS) settings by pressing either the <kbd>DEL</kbd>
+or <kbd>F2</kbd> key.

-2. In the **Boot** tab on the BIOS screen, set the **FIXED BOOT ORDER Priorities** as follows:
+2. Once on the BIOS screen, open the **Boot Menu** by pressing its dedicated button or hitting the <kbd>F8</kbd> key.

-    - Boot Option #1: [USB Hard Disk]

-    - Boot Option #2: [Hard Disk]

-    - Boot Option #3: [USB CD/DVD]

-    - Boot Option #4: [USB Lan]

-3. In the **Security** tab, go to **Secure Boot** options and set **Secure Boot Support** to **[Disabled]**.
-Disabling Secure Boot is necessary to boot the installation medium since Arch Linux installation images do not support Secure Boot.
-You can set up Secure Boot after completing the installation.

-4. In the **Save & Exit** tab, click on **Save Changes and Reset**.
-The computer will restart automatically.
+3. A Boot Menu popup window will appear.
+Select the USB flash drive containing the Arch Linux installation medium, and the computer will reboot automatically.

-5. When the installation medium's boot loader menu appears, select **Arch Linux install medium (x86_64, UEFI)** and press Enter to enter the installation environment.
+4. Upon reboot, the installation medium's boot loader menu will appear.
+Choose the **Arch Linux install medium (x86_64, UEFI)** option, and press
+<kbd>Enter</kbd> to proceed to the installation environment.

-6. You will be logged in to the first virtual console as the root user and presented with a Zsh shell prompt.
+5. You'll then be logged into the first virtual console as the root user, greeted by a Zsh shell prompt.

 ## Set the Console Keyboard Layout